blynkkk/blueprints/WioTerminal Edgent/README.md

 **Not working?**
 1. Reboot the device and check if the data appears on the dashboard
-2. Check if both sensors are connected to the board as shown in the **Prepare Your Hardware** section
+2. Check if the sensor is connected to the board as shown in the **Prepare Your Hardware** section
 3. Delete your device and try connecting it again considering the recommendations from the **Troubleshooting** section at the end of this tutorial
-4. Before flashing the device again make sure to reset the device to the original configuration using the **Reset** button

 ## 6. Template Breakdown
 Every project you make on Blynk becomes a Template that you can use to create and manage similar devices.